chinapedia/wikipedia.abstract.en/Page/DNA.md

-DNA_Structure+Key+Labelled.pn_NoBB.png.
-The atoms in the structure are colour-coded by element and the detailed structures of two base pairs are shown in the bottom right.]]
-ADN_animation.gif]]
+.
+The atoms in the structure are colour-coded by element and the detailed structures of two base pairs are shown in the bottom right.]] ]]

 DEOXYRIBONUCLEIC ACID (;[1] DNA) is a molecule composed of two chains that coil around each other to form a double helix carrying genetic instructions for the development, functioning, growth and reproduction of all known organisms and many viruses.
 DNA and ribonucleic acid (RNA) are nucleic acids; alongside proteins, lipids and complex carbohydrates (polysaccharides), nucleic acids are one of the four major types of macromolecules that are essential for all known forms of life.